 We cannot avoid change and challenges but we can look after ourselves as we face them.
 We can give ourselves the time and space we need to get through uncertainty.
 Remembering that we are not alone in our situation and that we always have an option about how to proceed can take some of the pressure off around an uncertain future.

 If you are struggling with uncertainty you can create a Self-care plan for yourself with my free worksheet.
+It is part of my free resource library which has loads of great resources just like this one.

 Do you ever find yourself thinking “I don’t have time for this.”
 It usually comes when you are feeling frustrated and exasperated.
 When you wish someone would airlift you out of the situation and take you somewhere else.
 I recently found myself in that particular situation.
 I was putting myself under a lot of pressure to get things done yesterday.
 Through lifting that pressure, I learned a little truth about time.